Photo: © Jelitto

 Aconitum napellus 'Newry blue'

-It is considered one of the finest of its genus with tall imposing flower spikes of the deepest and most radiant blue.
+'Newry Blue' was bred in County Down by the legendary Tom Smith at Daisy Hill Nursery in 1900.
+It is still considered one of the finest Aconites for the garden with tall imposing flower spikes of the deepest and most radiant blue.

 Partial shade, sun